the-turing-way/bookdash/organisers-files/organisers_files-2025/social-media-comms.md

-# Communications about the Book Dash & Planning Committee
+# Social media about the Book Dash & Planning Committee

 ## Base text used to promote the Book Dash applications